Backpacking Delhi: The 6 Best Places to Visit

-However, exploring India’s capital can be difficult for travellers due to the scams, dirt and population the city can be overwhelming and a lot of travellers don’t have good experience or get out as soon as they can which is a shame because Delhi has a lot of offer and if you give the city a chance and you might fall in love.
+However, exploring India’s capital can be difficult for travellers due to the scams, dirt and population the city can be overwhelming and a lot of travellers don’t have good experience or get out as soon as they can which is a shame because Delhi has a lot of offer for backpackers and if you give the city a chance and you might fall in love.

 Pin Me 🙂

-Delhi is not easy to navigate so to tick of all the best places to visit in Delhi and make your sightseeing hassle free you can take a day tour of Delhi’s top sights which includes a private air conditioned car and driver, knowledgeable English speaking guide and entrance to sights.
+Delhi is not easy to navigate so the easiest way to tick of all the best places to visit in Delhi and make your sightseeing hassle free you can take a day tour of Delhi’s top sights which includes a private air conditioned car and driver, knowledgeable English speaking guide and entrance to sights.

 But don’t leave without seeing these top 6 places to visit in Delhi: